 4.4 Limits of WPT-EV radiated emission for the protection of AM broadcasting

-[Editor’s note: the following paragraph, includes proposed changes made in input 1A/17 (USA).
-However, these changes are contested in input 1/59 (EBU) which proposes to retain the text as it is in SM.2451-0.
-Further discussion is needed.]

 Various limits have been proposed for absolute maximum levels for the electric and magnetic field strengths for inductive applications operating over short ranges and at implied, though not specified, low power levels.
-There are proposals to adapt or extend these same limits to medium/high power inductive power transfer applications such as WPT-EV, which will operate at powers of the order of tens to hundreds of kW.
+There are proposals to adapt or extend these same limits to medium/high power inductive power transfer applications such as WPT-EV, which will operate at powers of the order of tens to hundreds of kilowatts.
 However, it is possible based on theoretical studies in Annex 8 that adherence to existing field strength limits might not offer adequate protection to avoid interference of any type to radio services in some circumstances.
-It should be noted, however, that impact studies such as those in Annex 12 show that the type and effective aperture of the receiving antenna along with its distance can make a difference in the results.[Editor's note: The USA proposes either removing the information below or creating a succint summary of the information since it is largely duplicated from an Annex.
+It should be noted, however, that impact studies such as those in Annex 12 show that the type and effective aperture of the receiving antenna along with its distance can make a difference in the results.

-See further below for a proposed replacement text by EBU]

-[Editor’s note: The following text is proposed by EBU as succinct summary of the initial information (Stricked through above) to avoid duplication with the related Annex

-The modifications to the text below are proposed by the USA.
-No agreement is reached on the final text.Inputs supporting the proposed modification are required]

 It is assumed that interference into an AM broadcast receiver will be a single sinusoid, harmonic of the WPT fundamental frequency that falls within an (approximately) 10 kHz wide AM Broadcast channel and hence into the acceptance bandwidth of the receiver.
 Further studies may be required to understand how such a single sinusoid may be different from an interfering broadcast station for which ITU-R Rec.
-BS.560 provides protection criteria.
+BS.560 provides protection criteria between AM radio stations.
 Annex 8 uses provisions of ITU-R Rec.
-BS.703 [Characteristics of AM sound broadcasting reference receivers for planning purposes]; however, it must be recognized that the planning signal strengths only have a stated signal-to-noise ratio of 26 dB.
-In Annex 8, using a 56 dB protection ratio (40 dB baseline + 16 dB worst-case offset) would give rise to a tolerable level of interference at the receiver operating in the MF broadcast band of:
+BS.703, Characteristics of AM sound broadcasting reference receivers for planning purposes; however, it must be recognized that the planning signal strengths only have a stated signal-to-noise ratio of 26 dB as opposed to 40 dB for typical conditions.
+In Annex 8, using only the very worst-case 56 dB protection ratio (40 dB baseline + 16 dB worst-case offset) as specified for interference between AM radio stations, would give rise to a tolerable level of interference at the receiver operating in the MF broadcast band of:

 • –47.5 dBμA/m. – at the location of the receiver